Published January 11, 2018

 In 2015, I spent time in Kenya with LGBT refugees from the region.
 They had faced violence, extortion and more in their home countries and fled to Kenya in the hope of finding somewhere safe.
 Instead they found more violence.
 Most are eventually resettled in Europe or the United States, but the process takes years.

 But I wanted to see what it was that led people to flee in the first place.
 So this past winter I traveled to Uganda.
 In 2014, Uganda gained notoriety for passing a bill, nicknamed the ‘kill the gays bill,’ which made homosexuality punishable by death.
 The bill was eventually softened to life in prison, and then struck down by the courts, but the damage the bill caused was pervasive.
-But it has had unexpected ramifications.
+And, it has had unexpected ramifications.

 Foreign visibility for gay rights in Uganda skyrocketed, generating opportunities for gay Ugandans that would have been unthinkable before the anti-homosexuality bill was passed: partnerships with foreign embassies are common, LGBT organizations host events with drag performances, and leading LGBT Ugandan activists travel the world speaking about their work.